Robbery per Capita in Long Island

 A | A+ | A- | A+ |

 Long Island is lower versus other cities of the same size for robbery.
-The table below compares crime in cities with comparable overall population in the city‘s boundaries.
+The table below compares robbery in cities with comparable overall population.

 Similar City | Overall Crime Grade | Violent Crime Grade | Property Crime Grade | Robbery Crime Grade |